Searching ...

 a card board miniature home with another board written with property taxes

-Georgia’s property taxes are actually relatively low when compared to other states.
-The average property rate paid per home value in Georgia is 0.83%, which ranks the state no. 33 in the nation for property tax burden.
-This means that in 2022, Georgia homeowners paid a median of $1,346 annually in property taxes based on a median of $162,800 in home value.
+Georgia’s property taxes are relatively low compared to other states.
+The average property rate paid per home value in Georgia is 0.92%, ranking the state no. 27 in the nation based on the average effective property tax rate.
+That’s the amount of taxes paid against the home’s value.
+In 2023, Georgia property owners paid a median of $3,261.51 annually in residential taxes based on a median of $354,100 in home value.

-To put this into perspective, the US’s median annual property tax bill is $2,197 per year or $183 monthly.
+To put this into perspective, the US homeowner’s average annual property tax bill was $2,971.

 So while property taxes are a big part of owning a home in Georgia, they’re not as high as in other states.
 And Georgia’s low property taxes could save you money in the long run.

-The counties with the highest median tax bills were Fulton, Fayette, and Forsyth, all counties part of the Atlanta metro.
+The highest median tax bills were Fulton, Fayette, and Forsyth County, all counties part of the Atlanta metro.
 The lowest median tax bills were in Warren, Atkinson, and Baker Counties.

 The median tax rate is not the be-all and end-all; you must also take property values.
 The highest median tax bills correspond to counties with the highest property values; they may not have the highest millage rates.
 The average Georgia county millage rate was 30 mils in 2021.

 Counties, cities, and school districts have the power to levy taxes on any physical or personal property.
-These include ad valorem, school district, and special assessments, such as for fire districts or bonds.
+These include ad valorem, school taxes, and special assessments, such as for fire districts or bonds.

 property tax due being calculated

-In Georgia, property taxes are typically due on December 20 of each year, but the precise date may vary by county.
+In Georgia, most tax notices are mailed in the year’s third quarter.
+The property taxes are typically due on December 20 of each year, but the precise date may vary by county.
 Each county has a different structure for late fees.
 For instance, 0.52% interest is added to the monthly balance owed in Gwinnett County.
 At 120 days, there is a 5% penalty.
 An additional 5% is added every 120 days after that, up to 20%.

-In Clayton County, interest accrues based on the current year’s bank loan prime rate.
-In 2022, that was 3.25%.
-It also adds a 5% penalty every 120 days delinquent, up to 20%.
+In Clayton County, interest accrues based on the current year’s bank loan prime rate, which in 2022 was 3.25%.
+A 5% penalty is added every 120 days delinquent, up to 20%.

 Counties can also file a tax lien on the property and potentially sell the home to a new owner if full taxes and penalties are not paid.

-As you can see, there’s a lot of variance in late property tax fees.
+As you can see, there’s a lot of variance in late fees for delinquent taxes.

-Some counties offer the convenience of online property tax payments.
-Contact the individual Board of Assessors.
+Some counties offer the convenience of online tax payments.
+To learn how to pay your taxes, contact the individual Board of Tax Collectors.

 Property tax returns are due to be filed with the county of residence between January 1 and April 1 each year.
 The local board sets the date.

-If you think your property has been unfairly overvalued, you can file an appeal with your county’s Board of Tax Assessors.
+If you think your property was unfairly overvalued in the most recent tax notice, you can file an appeal with your county’s Board of Tax Assessors.

-To start the appeals process, you’ll need to fill out a petition and submit it to your county Board of Tax Assessors.
+The method of appeal can vary slightly.
+Generally speaking, to start the appeal process, you’ll need to fill out a petition and submit it to your county Board of Tax Assessors.
+You may need to file a property tax return requesting a change, usually by April 1 of the year.
 The board will set a hearing date, and you’ll have an opportunity to present your case.

 It’s important to note that you can only appeal your property’s value, not the amount of taxes you owe.
 So, if your property is valued at $100,000 and you think it’s worth only $80,000, you can appeal the value.